iremto/manet-routing-attacks/README.md

 # manet-wormhole-simulation
-Wormhole attack simulation in an AODV-based MANET using MATLAB
+Visualization of various routing attacks in a MANET environment using MATLAB